liangzc-neu/Code-for-T-ASE/README.md

-Developed in MATLAB-Simulink 18a,
+Developed in MATLAB-Simulink 18a.

-the code comprises models for wheeled robots with nonholonomic constraints, control algorithms, and error dynamics.
+The code comprises models for wheeled robots with nonholonomic constraints, control algorithms, and error dynamics.

 It is designed to achieve rigid geometric formations based on locally perceived topologies while accounting for field-of-view limitations.